pv-k/unn/README.md

 Most mathematical issues are resolved with theano, thus it is very easy to introduce a new operation if it is missing.

 ##Installation
 Currently it is just one file, so you can just copy it and put wherever you want.
-It requires theano, numpy and scipy.
+It requires theano, numpy, scipy and cloudpickle.
 It is highly recommended that the libraries were configured to use optimized blas libraries, like openblas or mkl.
 Otherwise you may get a 10x slowdown.